dreibh/simproctc/README.md

 With the environment variables above set correctly, the CSP monitor should show the PE.

-Take a look into the script <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/ssdistribute">ssdistribute</a></tt>.
-Ensure that the variable setting for _SIMULATION_POOLUSER_ points to the program <tt>scriptingclient</tt> of the RSPLIB package (if installed from the Ubuntu/Debian package: <tt>/usr/bin/scriptingclient</tt>).
+Take a look into the script [`ssdistribute`](https://github.com/dreibh/simproctc/blob/master/toolchain/ssdistribute).
+Ensure that the variable setting for _SIMULATION_POOLUSER_ points to the program `scriptingclient` of the RSPLIB package (if installed from the Ubuntu/Debian package: `/usr/bin/scriptingclient`).

 ```bash
 SIMULATION_POOLUSER=/usr/bin/scriptingclient
 ```

-If <tt>scriptingclient</tt> is located else where, e.g.&nbsp;<tt>$HOME/src/rsplib-3.5.4/src</tt> in your home directory, the line should be:
+If `scriptingclient` is located else where, e.g.&nbsp;`$HOME/src/rsplib-3.5.4/src` in your home directory, the line should be:

 ```bash
 SIMULATION_POOLUSER=~/src/rsplib-3.5.4/src/scriptingclient
 ```

-In <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt>, set _distributionProcs_ to the maximum number of simultaneous sessions (at least&nbsp;1; if you later start 5&nbsp;pool elements with 2&nbsp;cores each, you should use&nbsp;10).
+In [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R), set _distributionProcs_ to the maximum number of simultaneous sessions (at least&nbsp;1; if you later start 5&nbsp;pool elements with 2&nbsp;cores each, you should use&nbsp;10).
 It is safe to use&nbsp;1 for the following test.
 After modifying _distributionProcs_, increase _simulationRuns_ e.g.&nbsp;by&nbsp;1.
-Otherwise, since you have already performed the run of <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt> before, no more runs would be necessary (since their results are already there!).
-Now, run <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt> again:
+Otherwise, since you have already performed the run of [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R) before, no more runs would be necessary (since their results are already there!).
+Now, run [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R) again:

 ```bash
 R --vanilla < test1.R
 ```

-Take a look at the output of <tt>rspserver</tt>: it should receive jobs and process them.
+Take a look at the output of `rspserver`: it should receive jobs and process them.
 Also, take a look at the log output:

 ```bash
 tail -f test1/make.log